Race and Ethnicity in a Multicultural World: A Sociological Perspective

 Historical Materialism: Why Marx’s Idea Matters in the AI Era

-Unemployment and Underemployment in America: A Sociological Perspective
+Urban Growth and Inequality in Nevada: A Sociological Perspective

 Introduction Historical materialism is one of the most influential theoretical frameworks developed by Karl Marx and Friedrich Engels to explain the dynamics of society, history, and social change.
 It posits that material conditions—such as the mode of production, ownership of resources, and economic relations—are the primary drivers of historical development.
 In contrast to idealist philosophies, … Read more